cjsauer/genetic-sandbox/docs.md

 <a name="PlantGenerator+initialize"></a>

 ### plantGenerator.initialize(app)
-Seeds the world with vegetation
+Seeds the world with plants

 **Kind**: instance method of <code>[PlantGenerator](#PlantGenerator)</code>